pyaephyokyaw15/Front-End-Mini-Projects/To-do-List/README.md

 - Mark as completed task
 - filter Taks
 - Sort tasks
-- Save data in your browser
+- Save data in your browser(local strorage)
-- Compatible with any device
+- Compatible with any device(responsive)

 ## Authors